oddbird/susy/docs/source/guides/getting-started.html.md

     # command line
     bundle install

+### <a href="#start-manual" id="start-manual">Manual Start</a>
+You can use this method if you're not using Compass from Terminal and/or Rails.
+This is going to work with CodeKit.

+* Simply <a href="https://github.com/ericam/susy/archive/master.zip">download</a> the zip file from GitHub
+* Copy the contents of the "sass" folder *feel free to remove everything else
+* Paste the files in your projects "sass" folder (or whatever you call it)
+* And import Susy! ( See <a href="#start-usage">Usage</a> )
+And you're good to go!

 ## <a href="#start-usage" id="start-usage">Usage</a>

     :::scss
     @import "susy";

 ### <a href="#start-settings" id="start-settings">Settings</a>
 Set up your default grid values: total columns, column width, and gutter width.